picosh/docs/posts/file-uploads.md

 ### 0-byte file

-Because `scp` does not natively support deleting files, we didn't want to bake that behavior into my ssh server.
+Because `scp` does not natively support deleting files, we didn't want to bake that behavior into our SSH Apps.

 However, if a user wants to delete a post they can delete the contents of the file and then upload it to our server.
 If the file contains 0 bytes, we will